Allaby-lab/PIA/README.txt

 Usage
 ------
--   The input FASTA and corresponding input BLAST must have the same headers (sequence names).
-If the FASTA headers are very long, BLAST may crop them.
-Change header names if necessary to prevent this.
--   BLAST your data with this format option: -outfmt "6 std staxids".
-Other fields may be present after the standard ones, but staxids must be the final field.
--   Have all PIA files and directories in the same directory.
-Note that you should be able to run the PIA on multiple FASTA files in the same directory simultaneously, but this has not been thoroughly tested.
--   Run PIA_index_maker.pl.
+-   Run PIA_index_maker.pl:
+    >perl PIA_index_maker.pl
     This generates DBM index files for names.dmp and nodes.dmp.
 You will need to make new index files every time you change these files and when you want to run the PIA on a new machine.
 The index files do not reliably transfer between machines (something to do with DB_File).
 -   PIA_inner.pl does the analysis.
 PIA.pl is a wrapper that allows threading.
 To run PIA.pl:
     >perl PIA.pl -f [input FASTA] -b [input BLAST file] -t [number of threads] [other options for advanced users]
 -   To run PIA_inner.pl alone, see notes at the top of PIA_inner.pl.